E. & H.T. Anthony & Company, New York 1891-1897

-Anthony's Knickerbocker Camera is somewhat identifiable by the cutout in the rear body frame, which permitted the lens standard to slide into it as the camera was folded.
-I say somewhat, as this feature can also be found on Anthony's Bicycle Equipment, Clifton and Success cameras, all aimed at making them a little more compact:
+Anthony's Knickerbocker Camera appears by August 22, 1891, mentioned in Anthony's Photographic Bulletin for that date as having been shown at an exhibition of photographs at the Buffalo Convention.
+The camera is somewhat identifiable by the cutout in the rear body frame, which permitted the lens standard to slide into it as the camera was folded.
+I say somewhat, as this same feature can also be found on Anthony's Bicycle Equipment, Clifton and Success cameras, all aimed at making them a little more compact:

 The Knickerbocker was built in Anthony's Greenpoint Optical Company facility on Long Island, New York, as evidenced by other examples of the camera having been found with the Greenpoint Optical name.
 It's interesting in that neither of the cameras shown here, nor the Anthony Single Combination Lens one example is equipped with, have any Greenpoint Optical tags or stampings.
 The camera was offered in sizes 5x7, 5x8, 6-1/2 x 8-1/2 and 8x10.